Step-By-Step Guide For Researchers

 If faculty reviewers decide the research protocols are thorough and sufficient, the researcher will receive an IRB Approval Letter signed by the IRB Chair.
 At that point, research may begin.

-8. The IRB will review the protocol again after revisions are received.
+8. The IRB reviews the protocol again after revisions are received.

 The IRB may then approve the project OR request further revisions as needed.